 Frequently Asked Questions

 Q; What type of Air Purifier Should I buy?

 A; The type of air purifier you should buy depends on what you need an air purifier for as they are different Air Purifiers with different features.

 Q; Do Air Purifiers Get Rid of Dust?

-A; Air Purifiers were specifically designed to remove dust so yes they do help get off dust and other particles as well.
+A; Air Purifiers were specifically designed to remove dust, so yes, they help get off dust and other particles.

 Q; Can you sleep with an air purifier on?

-A; it is safe to keep an air purifier on all through the night as you sleep, it can help in improving the quality of your sleep.
+A; it is safe to keep an air purifier on all through the night as you sleep; it can improve your sleep quality.
 However, if you are not too comfortable with it, you can just run it for a few minutes before going to bed.

 Q; Should I leave my air purifier on when I’m not home?